gjackland/WSS/README.md

 ## Predictions for SPI-MO and JBC

-WSS is part of the suite of codes contributing to UK and Scottish government real-time  modelling
+WSS is part of the suite of codes contributing to UK and Scottish government real-time  modelling.

 ## Licensing